-Effectively manage localization for both iOS and Android apps without translating the same strings twice.
+Effectively manage localization for iOS and Android apps without translating the same strings twice.

 Translate iOS and Android files within one Crowdin project.
-Choose one of the options suggested below, depending on your project specifications.
+Use one of the options suggested below, depending on your project specifications.

-Upload iOS and Android app files to one Crowdin project and choose the option to hide all duplicates via Project Settings tab.
+Upload iOS and Android app files to one Crowdin project and select the Hide option in the project’s Settings > Import > Source Strings.

 Localize the resources of just one application within Crowdin, and download different file formats for both your Android and iOS apps.

 For example, you can upload an XML file to Crowdin for Android localization and receive two files on export: XML for Android and Strings for iOS.
 You might need to make some slight adjustments to the exported files (translation keys will remain the same as in the Android file, so they might need adjustments for the iOS file).
 However, the localization time and expenses for translation services can be significantly reduced using this approach.

 Here are the next steps you might consider while localizing your mobile apps.
 As an alternative to a more traditional approach when dealing with source files, you can send strings for translation directly from your design tools with the help of Crowdin plugins.
 Another good option is to use Over-the-Air Content Delivery to update translated strings of your mobile apps instantly without a need to roll out a new version on the App Store or Google Play.